-As we enter hurricane season and with Irma on our minds, it’s important to review information to keep safe.
+As we enter hurricane season and with Florence on our minds, it’s important to review information to keep safe.
 Here are some terms, tips and helpful sites to help you stay safe and take proactive steps.

 Know The Terms:

 - Hurricane Watch: An announcement that hurricane conditions are possible within the specified area.
 Prepare your home and listen to instructions from local officials and emergency radio stations.